starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 <input data-model="input" type="text">
 ```

-This binds the element's value to the signal of the same name.
-If either is changed, the other will automatically update.
+This creates a new signal called `input`, and binds it to the element's value.
+If either is changed, the other automatically updates.

-Note how when using `data-model`, the value is the bare name of the signal (without the `$`).

 To see this in action, we can use the [`data-text`](/reference/plugins_attributes#text) attribute.